-Always follow the shut down procedure (refer to page 15) before attempting any repairs or adjustments.
+Always follow the shut down procedure before attempting any repairs or adjustments.
 The impeller should spin freely.
-If not, check for any obstruction or debris that may be lodged between the impeller and volute or impeller and adapter bracket.
-If no debris can be found and the impeller remains obstructed remove the bolts holding the volute to the motor bracket and the two bolts holding the motor to the base (refer to Figure 3 on page 18).
+If not, check for an obstruction or debris that may be lodged between the impeller and volute or impeller and adapter bracket.
+If no debris can be found and the impeller remains obstructed remove the bolts holding the volute to the motor bracket and the two bolts holding the motor to the base (see figure 3).
 Slide the motor and motor bracket away from the pump volute.
 Inspect the volute for foreign material.
 Reverse the above procedures to reassemble (replace any gaskets which are not in good condition).
 Rotate the pump shaft manually after assembly to check clearance.
-Always follow the start-up procedures (refer to page 14) whenever the filter unit has been turned off.
+Always follow the start-up procedures whenever the filter unit has been turned off.